 DON’T TRY TO SELL.
 Just try to connect, engage, and build rapport.

-Workshops, Lunch-and-Learns, and Webinars
+Webinars, Workshops, and Lunch-and-Learns

 Workshops and lunch-and-learn sessions are an excellent way to build your prospect list.
 They give you the chance to demonstrate your consulting ability, engage with attendees, and build rapport and build a mailing list by offering additional post-workshop material.